From sleeping bags to their own homes | DW | 01.12.2019

 The basic idea is a simple one.
 Homeless people are given a place of their own, without preconditions, even if they're addicted to drugs or mentally ill.
 The thinking behind this is that problems like addiction can be addressed more easily when someone is in a stable environment.
 After they move in, the new tenants aren't required to accept additional help or participate in support programs, either.
 Everything is done on a voluntary basis, including follow-up support.

 The statistics speak for the initiative.
-Various studies have put the program's success rate, measured by the number of participants who stay in their apartments, at high percentages of between 75% and 90%. "fiftyfifty"'s experience confirms this.
+Various studies have put the program's success rate, measured by the number of participants who stay in their apartments, at high percentages of between 75% and 90%, and fiftyfifty's experience confirms this.
 Of the 62 people who have benefited from the program so far, only four have returned to the streets.

 Read more: Homelessness in Germany on the rise